 - Manage food production, service, sanitation and staffing needs for cafeteria.

 - Ensure kitchen and eating area meet sanitation requirements.

 - Track and order cafeteria products and supplies.

 Popular Skills for Cafeteria Manager

-Overall, survey participants reported applying a fair number of skills to their work.
+Survey results suggest that Cafeteria Managers use a fairly large toolkit of professional skills.
 Most notably, skills in Production Management, Order Inventory, Inventory Management, and Food Preparation are correlated to pay that is above average.
-At the other end of the pay range are skills like People Management, Operations Management, and Menu Planning.
-Most people skilled in Inventory Management are similarly competent in Food Preparation.
+Skills that are correlated to lower pay, on the other hand, include People Management and Operations Management.
+For most people, competency in Inventory Management indicates knowledge of Food Preparation.